 cibuildwheel doesn't really do anything itself - it's always deferring to other tools (pip, wheel, auditwheel, delocate, docker).
 Without cibuildwheel, the process is really fragmented.
 Different tools, across different OSs need to be stitched together in just the right way to make it work.

 We're not responsible for errors in those tools, for fixing errors/crashes there.
 But cibuildwheel's job is providing users with an 'integrated' user experience across those tools.
 We provide an abstraction.
 The user says 'build me some wheels', not 'open the docker container, build a wheel with pip, fix up the symbols with auditwheel' etc. However, errors have a habit of breaking abstractions.
 And this is where users get confused, because the mechanism of cibuildwheel is laid bare, and they must understand a little bit how it works to debug.

 So, if we can, I'd like to improve the experience on errors as well.
-In this case, it takes a bit of knowledge to understand that the linux builds are happening in a totally different OS via docker, that the linked symbols won't match, that auditwheel will fail because of this.
+In this case, it takes a bit of knowledge to understand that the Linux builds are happening in a different OS via Docker, that the linked symbols won't match, that auditwheel will fail because of this.
 A problem with how the tools fit together, instead of the tools themselves.

 You should run:

 python3 -m venv venv . venv/bin/activate pip install -e .[dev]